thephpleague/commonmark/docs/2.6/upgrading.md

 # Upgrading from 2.5 to 2.6

+## `max_delimiters_per_line` Configuration Option

+The `max_delimiters_per_line` configuration option was added in 2.6 to help protect against malicious input that could cause excessive memory usage or denial of service attacks.
+It defaults to `PHP_INT_MAX` (no limit) for backwards compatibility, which is safe when parsing trusted input.
+However, if you're parsing untrusted input from users, you should probably set this to a reasonable value (somewhere between `100` and `1000`) to protect against malicious inputs.

 ## Custom Delimiter Processors

 If you're implementing a custom delimiter processor, and `getDelimiterUse()` has more logic than just a